 Student Services Centre Counter

-- Student ID cards: as a new student you can collect your ID card after you have completed the online registration process.
-You can purchase a replacement if your card is lost, stolen or damaged, or have a new card issued if your current card expires.
+Student ID cards: you can purchase a replacement if your card is lost, stolen or damaged, or have a new card issued if your current card expires.

 Accommodation enquiries: you can enquire about contract dates, room swaps and room transfers.

-Postgraduate research thesis submission: you can submit your thesis (softbound or hardbound) at the Student Services Counter.
+Postgraduate research - thesis submission and qualification checks: New postgraduate researchers can show academic documents (qualifications) to Postgraduate Research and Operations via the Student Services Counter.
+You can also submit your thesis (softbound or hardbound) at the Student Services Counter.

 Services available to students not based on campus